PoryDrive/PoryDriveFNN/README.md

 - The first command line parameter is the amount of rounds to execute, `cd multicapturecli;./porydrive 8;`, for example, would execute one process for 8 rounds.
 - The second command line parameter is the amount of seconds before the process times out, e.g 8 rounds and timeout after 33 seconds, `cd multicapturecli;./porydrive 8 33;`.

 There is also an example script supplied [multicapturecli/go.sh](multicapturecli/go.sh).
-This script is set to execute 128 processes each time because it is best to launch 600+ processes in batches running `go.sh` multiple times otherwise they will all lag and quit all at once if all launched at the same time.
+This script is set to execute 128 processes each time because it is best to stagger the launch of 600+ processes in batches running `go.sh` multiple times otherwise they will all lag and quit all at once if all launched at the same time.

 ## nan